wangtuguahhh/Capstone_2/README.md

 By carefully selecting model metrics, the imbalanced testing data may not be a big issue.
 However, the imbalanced training data centainly will have negative impacts on model building.

-Besides the imbalanced class issue, there are several classes with very **limited number of images**, the smallest number only 122.
+Besides the imbalanced class issue, there are several classes with a very **limited number of images**, the smallest number only 122.
 With such limited data, it is hard for any model to give accurate predictions.

 To address the limiting sample issue and imbalanced class issue in the training data:
-* **Solution 1:** Ideally appraoch will be collecting more data for the classes with limited amount of samples.
+* **Solution 1:** The ideal approach will be collecting more data for the classes with limited amounts of samples.
 In this work, inspired by the original journal paper, **data augmentation** using existing data was implemented to increase number of samples.

 * **Solution 2:** With unbalanced data, ituitively we can down-scale or up-scale the data.
 The widely used solution in practice is **Boostrapping**, which mitigates the data unbalance issue and improves model accuracy.
 Therefore, boostrapping was tried in this work.